<?xml version="1.0" encoding="UTF-8"?>

 <image:title>In the News - Media coverage</image:title>

-<image:caption>Climate change ecology is an exciting and rapidly developing field that has captured the public’s attention.
-I’ve been fortunate to be regularly interviewed about my research.
-“Cohen, J. and Jetz, W. 2025.
+<image:caption>Climate change ecology is an exciting and rapidly developing field, and our results often grab headlines “Cohen, J. and Jetz, W. 2025.
 Fine-grain predictions are key to accurately represent continental-scale biodiversity patterns.”
 The Wildlife Society: The finer side of predicting biodiversity patterns.
 1/20/2025.
 Yale BGC Center: High-resolution models most accurately capture bird biodiversity patterns, new study finds.
 1/6/2025.
 Rohr, J.R., Mahon, M.B., Sack, A., …Cohen, J., et al. 2024.
 “A meta-analysis on global change drivers and the risk of infectious disease.”
 New York Times: Environmental Changes Are Fueling Human, Animal and Plant Diseases, Study Finds.
 5/8/2024 Washington Post: How climate change is raising the risks of another pandemic.
 5/8/2024 The Guardian: Biodiversity loss is biggest driver of infectious disease outbreaks, says study.
 5/8/2024 Notre Dame Newswire: As humans change the globe, they also influence the transmission of diseases, an extensive study in Nature shows.
 5/8/2024 Cohen, J. and Jetz, W. 2023.
 “Strategies of seasonal environmental niche tracking at hemispheric scale.”
 YaleNews: Study reveals how birds track environmental conditions across the seasons.
 7/19/2023 The Wildlife Society: Small, Migratory Birds may be Vulnerable to Climate Change.
 8/21/2023 Technology Networks: Migratory Bird Study Could Identify Species Most at Risk From Climate Change.
 7/20/2023 Futurity: How birds track their weather ‘niche’.
 7/21/2023 Tech Explorist: Birds track environmental conditions seasonally.
 7/20/2023 Cohen, J., Fink, D., Zuckerberg, B. 2021.
 “Extreme winter weather disrupts bird occurrence and abundance patterns at geographic scales.”
 UW-Madison News: Polar vortex, winter heat may change bird populations.
 6/3/2021 The Wildlife Society: Winter weather extremes may kill off bird populations 6/3/2021 Environmental News Network: Polar Vortex, Winter Heat May Change Bird Populations.
 6/4/2021 Cohen, J., Sauer, E., Santiago, O., Spencer, S., Rohr, J.R.
 2020.
 “Divergent impacts of warming weather on wildlife disease risk across climates.”
 Proceedings of the National Academy of Sciences: Climate change hastens disease spread across the globe.
 2/9/2022 Reuters: Wildlife diseases poised to spread northwards as climate changes: study.
 11/19/2020 MSN: Climate Change Will Push Wildlife Diseases Further Up North, Warns New Study.
 11/20/2020 Yahoo news: Wildlife diseases poised to spread northwards as climate changes - study.
 11/20/2020 The Wildlife Society: Changing climate may worsen wildlife disease outbreaks.
 12/1/2020 Japan times: Wildlife diseases poised to spread northwards as climate changes.
 11/20/2020 India times: Climate Change Will Push Wildlife Diseases Further Up North, Warns New Study.
 11/21/2020 Cohen, J., Fink, D., Zuckerberg, B. 2020.
 “Avian responses to extreme weather across functional traits and temporal scales.”
 NASA Earth: How Birds Respond to Extreme Weather.
 8/19/2020 (extended version at NASA Earthdata) eBird: eBird data suggests not all North American birds can beat the heat.
 9/4/2020 The Wildlife Society: Bird numbers change with the weather.
 9/4/2020 UW-Madison news: Understanding how birds respond to extreme weather can inform conservation efforts.
 8/21/2020 Inside ecology: Understanding how birds respond to extreme weather can inform conservation efforts.
 8/24/2020 Wisconsin Public Radio interview: 9/17/2020 Cohen, J., Lajeunesse, M., Rohr, J. 2018.
 “A global synthesis of animal phenological responses to climate change.”
 National Wildlife Magazine: Out of Sync: As climate change shifts the timing of life-cycle events, mismatches between species threaten wildlife from whales to birds and butterflies.
 3/31/2023 National Geographic: Some animals can adapt to climate change—just not fast enough.
 8/19/2019 E&amp;E News: Animals change behavior as temperatures rise.
 2/6/2018 Innovation Toronto: Entire ecosystems are being thrown out of whack by changing weather patterns.
 Florida Climate Institute: Nature's Delicate Balancing Act.
 2/5/2018 Mordecai, E., Cohen, J., et al. 2017.
 “Predicting human cases of Zika, dengue and chikungunya using mechanistic temperature models.”
 Reuters: Move over malaria: Mosquitoes carrying Zika, dengue may thrive in warmer Africa.
 9/21/2017 Orlando Sentinel: Zika Update: USF, Sanford publish new findings.
 5/19/2017 NPR: Will Climate Change Help Ticks And Mosquitoes Spread Disease?
 4/21/2017 NBC Bay Area: Stanford Researchers Examine How Warming Temps May Help Spread Mosquito-Borne Diseases.
 5/3/2017 ABC Action News: 'Mosquito fish' could help you prevent a Zika outbreak in the Tampa Bay region.
 5/12/2017 Cohen, J., et al. 2016.
 “Spatial scale modulates the strength of ecological processes driving disease distributions.”
 News-Medical: Diverse ecological processes at different spatial scales may drive three emerging disease outbreaks.
 5/31/2016 Civitello, D., Cohen, J., et al. 2015.
 “Biodiversity inhibits natural enemies: broad evidence for the dilution effect.”
 NPR: Save Wildlife, Save Yourself?
 6/26/2015 Take Part: Saving Wildlife Is Good for Your Health.
 6/19/2015 Earth Island Journal: Biodiversity Limits Disease Outbreaks Among Humans and Wildlife.
 8/31/2015</image:caption>

 </image:image>